foreverfl/vscode/docs/editor/tasks.md

 }
 ```

 The `tasks.json` example above does not define a new task.
 It annotates the **tsc: build** tasks contributed by VS Code's TypeScript extension to be the default build task.
-You can now execute the TypeScript compiler by pressing `kb(workbench.action.tasks.build)`.
+You can now execute the TypeScript compiler by pressing `Ctrl+Shift+B`.

 ## Task auto-detection